 April 9: Launched cake delivery service, with four options, plus a rotating by-the-slice menu at Hulu.

-Update 2: Hulu officially opened its new restaurant in Shunyi on May 1 and was fully booked.
+May 1: Hulu officially opened its new restaurant in Shunyi on May 1 and was fully booked.

-Note: TRB has supported many community projects over the past decade, including some in which I am involved, like the annual charity campaign Maovember and non-profit wine events like the Grape Wall Challenge and World Marselan Day.
+Note: TRB Group has supported many community projects over the past decade, including some in which I am involved, such as the annual charity campaign Maovember and non-profit wine events like the Grape Wall Challenge and World Marselan Day.
 Frankly, it would be hard to imagine the city’s dining scene without TRB, which is why so many people here were happy to see Hulu’s initiatives and to support them.

 Hey!
 If this site helped you find new bars, restaurants, foods and drinks, or saved you money with deals here and here, help cover the hosting and other costs with a WeChat or PayPal donation.
 Also get updates via Twitter, Instagram and Facebook.
 And check out my sibling sites, Grape Wall of China, World Baijiu Day and World Marselan Day.